harrywsanders/harryNET/README.md

 > ```

 ## Goals for the Future [in order of ambition]
-- [ ] **Visualization**: Create a visualization tool to analyze the network's learning progress, such as plotting loss curves or visualizing learned weights.
+- [ ] **Visualization**: Implement a visualization tool to analyze the network's learning progress, such as plotting loss curves.
+Not sure if this provides anything meaningful, though.
 - [x] **Model Persistence**: Implement functionality to save and load trained models, allowing easy reuse and transferability across different sessions or applications.
 - [ ] **Hyperparameter Tuning**: Develop a systematic hyperparameter tuning mechanism, like grid search or random search, to find optimal values for parameters such as learning rate, number of hidden layers, or number of neurons per layer.
 - [ ] **Diverse Activation Functions**: Incorporate different activation functions, like  ReLU, tanh, or softmax to expand the network's capabilities.